kryptnostic/krypto/README.md

 Testing
 ==========

-Building will run all the unit tests in src/mainTest/cpp using the google-test framework.
-Do not modify test_main.cpp or add a main() function to any test script.
-Follow the format of test_trivial.cpp
+Building will run all the unit tests in src/mainTest/cpp using the google-test framework. test_main.cpp runs all other tests.
+In order to maintain this functionality, do not modify test_main.cpp or add a main() function to any test script.
+Please refer to the format of test_trivial.cpp for how to write tests and look at the google-test docs for more info.

 Test results are published to build/test-results and can be viewed within Eclipse by opening the xml results file.